Vehicular Energy Network: Abstract

 \section{Abstract}

-The smart grid nurtures many innovative ideas and applications, and it revolutionizes the power system.
-Unfortunately, many of these new ideas cannot be easily integrated into the existing power system due to power reliability and security reasons.
-We can build an energy transmission system upon the traffic network and utilize electric vehicles (EVs) as energy carriers to transport energy over a large geographical region.
-We construct a generalized architecture called the vehicular energy network (VEN) and develop a mathematically tractable framework for VEN.
+The smart grid spawns many innovative ideas, but many of them cannot be easily integrated into the existing power system due to power system constraints, such as the lack of capacity to transport renewable energy in remote areas to the urban centers.
+An energy delivery system can be built upon the traffic network and electric vehicles (EVs) utilized as energy carriers to transport energy over a large geographical region.
+A generalized architecture called the vehicular energy network (VEN) is constructed and a mathematically tractable framework is developed.
 Dynamic wireless (dis)charging allows electric energy, as an energy packet, to be added and subtracted from EV batteries seamlessly.
-With proper routing, we can transport energy from the sources to destinations through EVs along appropriate vehicular routes based on the information via the vehicular ad-hoc network.
-This paper gives a thorough preliminary study of VEN with characteristics listed and possible drawbacks discussed.
-We illustrate its significance by setting up a VEN with real traffic data in the United Kingdom.
-Our implementation shows that a substantial amount of renewable energy can be transported from some remote wind farms to London under some reasonable settings.
-VEN can complement the power network and enhance the overall power transmission rate.
-With packet switching-like design, many further developments can be built upon VEN by incorporating ideas and results from the data networking domain.
+With proper routing, energy can be transported from the sources to destinations through EVs along appropriate vehicular routes.
+This paper gives a preliminary study of VEN.
+Models are developed to study its operational and economic feasibilities with real traffic data in the United Kingdom.
+Our study shows that a substantial amount of renewable energy can be transported from some remote wind farms to London under some reasonable settings and VEN is likely to be profitable in the near future.
+VEN can complement the power network and enhance its power delivery capability.